-- Use a wide-angle lens and a tripod. - When using a zoom lens, use the wide-angle end to obtain a wide night view.
+- When using a zoom lens, use the wide-angle end to obtain a wide night view.
 Also, use a tripod to prevent camera shake. - Check the subject's brightness. - Under low light, the built-in flash will fire automatically to obtain a good exposure of the subject. - It is recommended to play back the image after shooting to check the image brightness.
-If the subject looks dark, move nearer and shoot again. - Also shoot in other shooting modes. - Since camera shake is prone to occur with night shots, shooting also with <屆> and <晉> is recommended.
+If the subject looks dark, move nearer and shoot again. - Also shoot in other shooting modes. - Since camera shake is prone to occur with night shots, shooting also with <屆[†]> and <শe> is recommended.